apache/flink/docs/dev/table/streaming/unbounded-data-processing/joins.md

   AND r2.rowtime <= o.rowtime);
 {% endhighlight %}

+To simplify such queries, Flink offers [Temporal Functions](../temporal_tables.html).
+For this example, we define a temporal function `Rates` as follows :
+ //TODO

-With the help of a temporal table function `Rates` over `RatesHistory`, we can express such a query in SQL as:
+With the help of a temporal table function `Rates` over `RatesHistory`, we can simplify the previous SQL query as:

 {% highlight sql %}
 SELECT